dvbportal/cloudnode-doc/node.js.rst

 We host Node.js applications in their own VMs, which we call Node Machines.
 Cloudnode is based on the Nodester platform.
 During the beta stage, we may need to shut the service down for upgrades or service without notice.
-You should join our `discussion group <https://groups.google.com/forum/#!forum/cloudnode>`_ to share any feedback and get important announcements that can affect running apps.
+You should join our `community channel <https://slackin.cloudno.de/>`_ to share any feedback and get important announcements that can affect running apps.

 -  `Preparing for deployment <#preparing>`_